Gabriella439/slides/modevar/modevar.md

 I hope this talk gives you all ideas for how to do so, including:

-* Ideas for language features
+* A tour of sample Dhall language features
 * How to create a language standard
 * How to build polished tooling
 * How to promote adoption of that language